hermonochy/Rescueland/The Technology of Rescueland, Computerland and it's surrounding Planets.md

 ## Robot Personality

 Rescueland Robots are designed with a unique personality framework that sets them apart from normal robots.
 This framework is a result of an innovative gas injected every hundred years, known informally as "Rescueland Gas."
 This gas, though unknown why, causes the robots to have emotions, thoughts and imaginations.
 As a result, these robots become more than mere machines; they exhibit characteristics akin to living beings.
 The emotional spectrum of a Rescueland Robot is as complex as a human one, allowing them to engage meaningfully with the world around them.
 They can learn and adapt their personalities based on interactions and experiences, leading to highly individualized robots that resonate with their users.
-Each robot has a distinct personality profile that remains unchanged, even when the gas is replenshed.
+Each robot has a distinct personality profile that remains unchanged, even when the gas is replenished.

 ## Robot Versions